 We decorated the mini tree with lights and shatterproof ornaments secured to the tree with wire.
 I love my little tree.

-For the wreath, I picked up an inexpensive one at the grocery store.
+For the wreath, I picked up an inexpensive fresh one at the grocery store.
 My sister twisted some more grapevine around the wreath, to give it some dimension.
 We added more of our mixed metal ornaments.

 Repeating the different elements in a few places helps to bring the whole look together.